Group testing and local search: is there a computational-statistical gap?: Introduction

 Our main contribution in this paper is to provide extensive theoretical and experimental evidence suggesting that, perhaps surprisingly, such a gap does \emph{not} exist.
 We do so by showing that in some, potentially fundamental, geometric way the Bernoulli group testing behaves differently than other models exhibiting computational-statistical gaps.
 In particular, we provide evidence which indicate that the inference task at hand can be performed efficiently via a very simple local search algorithm.

-We stress that, given the recent results of Coja-Ohglan et.al.~\cite{coja2020optimal} regarding exact recovery, it would not be surprising if a ``spatial coupling"-inspired test design also succeeds in closing the computational-statical gap in the approximate recovery task.
-After all, ``spatial coupling"-inspired models are known to not exhibit gaps that appear in simpler random models in all the contexts they have been applied, see e.g.~\cite{achlioptas2016bounds} for a discussion of this phenomenon in the context of random constraint satisfaction problems and e.g.~\cite{DonohoSpatial,KrzakalaETAL} in the context of compressing sensing.
-However, the main message of this paper is that the very simple non-adaptive Bernoullig group testing design may already be sufficient for computationally efficient $(1-o(1))$-approximate recovery.
+We stress that, given the recent results of~\cite{coja2020optimal} regarding exact recovery, it would not be surprising if a ``spatial coupling"-inspired test design also succeeds in closing the computational-statistical gap in the approximate recovery task.
+After all, ``spatial coupling"-inspired models are known to not exhibit gaps that appear in simpler random models in all the contexts they have been applied, see e.g.~\cite{achlioptas2016bounds} for a discussion of this phenomenon in the context of random constraint satisfaction problems and e.g.~\cite{DonohoSpatial,KrzakalaETAL} in the context of compressed sensing.
+However, the main message of this paper is that the very simple non-adaptive Bernoulli group testing design may already be sufficient for computationally efficient $(1-o(1))$-approximate recovery.

-We discuss our results informally forthwith, and we present them formally in Sections~\ref{formal_statement} and~\ref{simulations}.
+We discuss our results informally forthwith, and we present them formally in Appendices~\ref{formal_statement} and~\ref{simulations}.
 We remark that throughout the paper we will be interested in different values of the parameter $\nu$, which recall that dictates the probability $\nu/k$ with which each item participates in a certain test, being precise in each of our statements.